Chalarangelo/30-seconds-of-code/snippets/objectToQueryString.md

 tags: object,advanced
 ---

-Returns a query string generated from the key-value pairs of the given object.
+Generates a query string from the key-value pairs of the given object.

 - Use `Array.prototype.reduce()` on `Object.entries(queryParameters)` to create the query string.
 - Determine the `symbol` to be either `?` or `&` based on the length of `queryString`.